A guide to upgrade subversion to 1.14

 81.101.10~1.14Lz4 compression

-Subversion binary keeps comparability with unupgraded repository remained.
-However, if you need better performance, less disk consumption and more features, you may upgrade the repository schema as well.
+Subversion binary keeps compatibility with legacy schema.
+However, if you need better performance, less disk consumption, and more features, you may upgrade the repository schema as well.

-• Besides the binary upgrade, reload the repository file into the fresh fsfs8 schema.
+• Full upgrade: Besides the binary upgrade, reload the repository file into the fresh fsfs8 schema.

 Relationship between dump, load, and upgrade

-• dump: dump the repository into a fsfs4 formatted stdout stream or file.
-The file might consume 2x larger disk space.
+• dump: dump the repository into a fsfs4-formatted stdout stream or file.

 • Load: load the dump file or stdin into the new repository.

-• Upgrade: there is an ambiguity in the document, the command upgrade is not a in-place upgrade, it just updates the metadata flag of the existing repository without the internal file restructured, which is not recommended.
+• Upgrade: The document is ambiguous, the command upgrade is not an in-place upgrade, it just updates the metadata flag of the existing repository without the internal file restructured.

 Upgrade overview